 Trespassers? takes an intimate look at the everyday life and politics inside Silicon Valley against a backdrop of these dramatic demographic shifts.
 At the broadest level, it raises questions about the rights of diverse populations to their own piece of the suburban American Dream.
-It follows one community over several decades as it transforms from a sleepy rural town to a global gateway and one of the nation's largest Asian American majority cities.
-There, it highlights the passionate endeavors of Asian Americans to make Silicon Valley their home by investing in local schools, neighborhoods, and shopping centers.
+It follows one community over several decades as it transforms from a sleepy rural town to a global gateway and one of the nation's largest Asian American–majority cities.
+There, it highlights the passionate efforts of Asian Americans to make Silicon Valley their home by investing in local schools, neighborhoods, and shopping centers.
 It also provides a textured tale of the tensions that emerge over this suburb's changing environment.
-With vivid storytelling, Trespassers? uncovers suburbia as an increasingly important place for immigrants and minorities to register their claim for equality and inclusion.
+With vivid storytelling, Trespassers? uncovers suburbia as an increasingly important place for immigrants and minorities to register their claims for equality and inclusion.

 Willow S. Lung-Amam is Assistant Professor in the Urban Studies and Planning Program at the University of Maryland, College Park.
 Her scholarship focuses on the link between social inequality and the built environment.

 "Willow Lung-Amam's analysis is particularly new and insightful and will likely spark a lot of discussion and debate."—Wendy Cheng, Assistant Professor of American Studies, Scripps College

 "As the model American immigrants . . .
-Asian dot-com families have been silently formatting the 21st Century Silicon Valley suburbs for three decades.
-Lung-Amam's work precisely articulates mansions, high-performing schools, and Asian malls as the three-fold symbolic Asian American norm of the mainstream Americanization."—Dr. Shenglin Elijah Chang, author of The Global Silicon Valley Home
+Asian dot-com families have been silently formatting the twenty-first-century Silicon Valley suburbs for three decades.
+Lung-Amam's work precisely articulates mansions, high-performing schools, and Asian malls as the three-fold symbolic Asian American norm of the mainstream Americanization."—Shenglin Elijah Chang, author of The Global Silicon Valley Home